gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 Recently, the code signing industry has shifted toward the exclusive use of HSMs for storing sensitive cryptographic material.
-If you obtain a code signing certificate in 2025, it will likely be issued with an HSM device similar to the one shown below:
+If you obtain a code signing certificate after 2022, it will likely be issued with an HSM device similar to the one shown below:

 ![SafeNet 5110 HSM with USB interface](../assets/safenet-5110-hsm.webp)